pravega/pravega-operator/doc/upgrade-cluster.md

 POD_MEM_LIMIT = JVM Heap + Direct Memory
 Direct Memory = pravegaservice.cache.size.max + 1GB/2GB (other uses)
 ```
-**Note:** If we are upgrading pravega version to 0.9 or above using operators 0.5.1 or below, add the below JVM options for controller and segmentstore in addition to the current JVM options.
+**Note:** If we are upgrading pravega version to 0.9 or above using operator version 0.5.1 or below, add the below JVM options for controller and segmentstore in addition to the current JVM options.
 ```
 segmentStoreJVMOptions: ["-XX:+UseContainerSupport","-XX:+IgnoreUnrecognizedVMOptions"]